ora0600/confluent-operator2GKE/terraform/aws/README.md

 # Quick Start

+1. Ensure our `~/.aws/credentials` are setup correctly.
+Execute `aws configure` and set APK Key, API Scret, Region to `eu-central-1` and output to `json`.

-1. Ensure Access Key/Secret is set in `terraform/aws/variables.tf`.
+2. Ensure Access Key/Secret is set in `terraform/aws/variables.tf`.

+3. Run `helm repo update` to refresh the repo of Helm first.

-2. Before starting terraform: change the file [variables.tf](variables.tf).
+4. Before starting terraform: change the file [variables.tf](variables.tf).
 Here you will find entries which have to fit with your environment.
 You have to set the right region, AZ count, the node count and access key and access secret.
 The others can stay default.

-4. Run `helm init` to refresh the repo of Helm first.
-Run `helm repo update` to refresh the repo of Helm first.

 5. First Step: Create the environment in AWS Cloud: Create the EKS Cluster
 ```bash